 The “Best Of” seminars are aimed at professionals wanting to improve the design, management, and sustainability of their anti-corruption efforts.
 Each one is delivered by a preeminent anti-corruption authority who shares the “best of” his or her work.

 During the two-day event, Mr. Kos will discuss the roles of anti-corruption agencies, the private sector, civil society, and individuals in fighting corruption, adapting anti-corruption methods to the times, the fight against corruption in conflict and post-conflict states, and more.

 Aside from his OECD role, Drago Kos is also a member of the Advisory Board of the Regional Hub of Civil Service, Astana, Kazakhstan.
 He was an international commissioner in the Monitoring and Evaluation Committee in Afghanistan, the Chairman of the Council of Europe’s Group of States against Corruption (GRECO) for ten years, and the first Chairman of the Commission for the Prevention of Corruption in Slovenia.
 He was also Co-President of EPAC/EACN and Vice Chairman of the European Healthcare Fraud and Corruption Network.
 He was formerly a soccer player and UEFA/FIFA referee and is now a UEFA/FIFA referee observer.

-Previous “Best Of” seminars have featured Professors Johann Graf Lambsdorff (University of Passau), Michael Johnston (Colgate University), Robert Klitgaard (Claremont Graduate University), Bo Rothstein (University of Gothenburg), Susan Rose-Ackerman (Yale University), and Luis Moreno Ocampo (former Chief Prosecutor of the International Criminal Court).
+Previous “Best Of” seminars have featured Professors Johann Graf Lambsdorff (University of Passau), Michael Johnston (Colgate University), Robert Klitgaard (Claremont Graduate University), Bo Rothstein (Oxford University), Susan Rose-Ackerman (Yale University), and Luis Moreno Ocampo (former Chief Prosecutor of the International Criminal Court).